odino/nikki/README.md

 * create new directory
 * find in editor
 * find and replace
-* search for files, recursively, from the current dir
 * [tests](http://liamkaufman.com/blog/2012/01/28/testing-socketio-with-mocha-should-and-socketio-client/)

 By the way, the layout sucks, **big time**: never been a genious